Richard Barnet

 Richard Jackson Barnet (May 7, 1929 – December 23, 2004) was an American scholar who co-founded the Institute for Policy Studies.

 Early years

-Born in Boston, Richard Barnet was raised in Brookline.
+Richard Barnet was born in Boston and raised in Brookline, Massachusetts.
 After attending The Roxbury Latin School, he graduated from Harvard University in 1951 and from Harvard Law School in 1954.
 After serving two years in the U.S. Army, he worked as a lawyer in Boston.
-In 1959, he became a fellow at Harvard's Russian Research Center (renamed in 1996 the Davis Center for Russian and Eurasian Studies).
+In 1959, and became a fellow at Harvard's Russian Research Center, which was renamed the Davis Center for Russian and Eurasian Studies in 1996.

 Government service

 After publishing his first book, Who Wants Disarmament?
 (1960), a study of U.S.-Soviet disarmament negotiations, Barnet joined the State Department in 1961 as an aide to John J. McCloy in the U.S. Arms Control and Disarmament Agency.

 Institute for Policy Studies

 Disillusioned by his experience of the inner workings of government, Barnet left government service in 1963 to co-found, with Marcus Raskin, the Institute for Policy Studies (IPS).
 He served as its co-director until 1978, and remained active at the institute he had helped create until his retirement in 1998.
-IPS was the first influential political think tank according to Sidney Blumenthal, who said that the structure of IPS served as a model for the ideologically antagonistic Heritage Foundation.
+IPS was the first influential political think tank, according to Sidney Blumenthal, who said that the structure of IPS served as a model for the ideologically antagonistic Heritage Foundation.

 From 1969, Barnet was a member of the Council on Foreign Relations foreign policy organization.